 It's important that anyone who is considering the use of horse chestnut as a medication talks to their doctor.
 Natural medicines can cause side effects and can interfere with the action of pharmaceutical drugs.

-Time Lapse of Horse Chestnut Trees in Different Seasons
+Horse Chestnut Trees in Different Seasons

-The Leaf Miner Moth and Horse Chestnuts
+The Leaf Miner Moth

 The horse chestnut is a much loved tree in the United Kingdom.
 Unfortunately, in some parts of the country it's being attacked by the leaf miner moth, or Cameraria ohridella.
 The moth causes the leaves of horse chestnut to turn brown and fall off the tree in late summer instead of in the fall.

 The damage is done by the larvae of the moth.
 They "mine" their way through the leaves as they feed on leaf tissue.
-Although infected trees don't look very attractive, they aren't killed by the moth.
+Although infected trees look very unattractive, they aren't killed by the moth.
 The damage to the leaves develops too late in the growing season to have much effect.
 The seeds or conkers may be smaller than normal, however.

 There has been some concern that horse chestnut trees are being weakened by the moth's presence, which might make them more susceptible to microbe infections.
 Recent research has dispelled this notion, however.

-Effects of The Leaf Miner Moth on Horse Chestnut
+Effects of the Leaf Miner Moth

-Bleeding Canker Disease and Horse Chestnut Trees
+Bleeding Canker Disease

 Scientists say that the threat of a bacterium that causes bleeding canker disease is much more serious than the threat created by the leaf miner moth.
 The dangerous bacterium is called Pseudomonas syringae.
 It creates an infection in the tree bark (a canker).
 The damaged area releases a sticky, reddish brown liquid.
 The infection may be minor.
 However, in severe cases the infection travels deeper into the tree trunk and kills the inner bark, the cambium (which produces new plant tissue) and the outer wood.
 Water and nutrient transport may be disrupted.
 If the infection spreads all around the tree trunk, the tree will die.